joshbegley/nyt-latest/README.md

 **Putin Calls Meeting With Biden ‘Constructive’**\
-`President Vladimir V. Putin of Russia told reporters on Wednesday that there was “no hostility” in his first meeting with President Biden.
-He also repeated denials of Russian mischief and tropes about American failings.`\
+`President Vladimir V. Putin of Russia told reporters Wednesday that there was “no hostility” in his first meeting with President Biden.`\
 https://nytimes.com/video/world/europe/100000007819054/putin-biden-meeting-press-conference.html?searchResultPosition=1

 **The U.S. will buy 200 million more Moderna doses, in case Covid vaccine boosters are needed.**\